 As seen on WRAL-TV in Raleigh:

 You can learn a lot even before coming to counseling.
-If you read the following three chapters you will see how our neuroscience-based counseling is a better approach:
+If you read the following three chapters by Dr. Kaye you will see how our neuroscience-based counseling is a better approach:

 Our therapists emphasize goal-focused strategic counseling.
 It’s NOT the passive “listening” therapy that takes years to produce results.
 Our strategic marriage counseling has several characteristics that make it especially effective: